The Transparency Audit

 A structural reality of Philippine labor regulation:

-As of the 2025 Labor Inspection Summit, public reports have placed DOLE's labor-inspection force at roughly 1,200 inspectors for more than one million registered establishments nationwide — and under Philippine constitutional protections, labor inspectors generally cannot enter a private residence without judicial authorization.
+As of the 2025 Labor Inspection Summit, public DOLE reporting has referred to over 1,000 labor inspectors nationwide for more than one million registered establishments — and under Philippine constitutional protections, labor inspectors generally cannot enter a private residence without judicial authorization.

 Lock 1: National Jurisdictional Sweep

-Records verified via the National Police Clearance System (NPCS) across all 18 administrative regions, ensuring no local warrants or regional records are missed.
-Combined with NBI clearance and permanent address verification.
+Records verified via the Philippine National Police – National Police Clearance System (PNP-NPCS) across all 18 administrative regions, ensuring no local warrants or regional records are missed.
+Combined with NBI biometric clearance and permanent address verification.
+Integrated into our pipeline in 2018, the launch year of PNP-NPCS.

 Lock 2: Clinical Mental Fitness

 Background checks show what someone did.
 Clinical psychological assessments at Manila Doctors Hospital verify who they are today — emotional stability, stress tolerance, behavioral tendencies, and cognitive fitness.
 We receive a pass/fail recommendation only; results belong to the medical record.
+Partnership since 2015.
 Partnership verifiable: (02) 8558-0888.

 3. The Review Participation Paradox